-It had been on the schedule for some time, getting a new tattoo.
-The needle has done its job and before you know it, you are walking out the door satisfied with your new personal work of art.
-But that's not where it ends.
-If you want your tattoo to look good, it's up to you to take care of it as well as possible.
+It had been planned for some time, getting a new tattoo.
+The needle has done its work and before you know it, you walk out the door satisfied with your new personal artwork.
+But it's not over yet.
+If you want your tattoo to look good, it's up to you to take care of it as best as possible.
 But how do you actually do that?

 Listen to the advice of your tattoo artist

-The aftercare actually starts while you are still with your tattoo artist.
-He or she will explain how to take care of your tattoo.
-It may vary in size and location when you can shower again and when you can remove the foil from your tattoo.
-They are, of course, experts in tattoo care.
+The aftercare actually begins the moment you're still with your tattoo artist.
+They will explain how you can best care for your tattoo after it's done.
+It may vary depending on the location and size when you can shower again and when you can remove the foil from your tattoo.
+They are, of course, experts in Tattoo Care.

-Also, always ask your tattoo artist about their preference in terms of tattoo care.
-Most swear by a certain cream for tattoo care.
-In some cases, you get a paper with instructions so you can't go wrong.
+Always ask your tattoo artist about their preference for tattoo care.
+Most swear by a certain cream for tattoo Grooming.
+In some cases, you will receive a paper with instructions, so you can't go wrong.

 The first day

-Taking care of your tattoo the first few days is the most important thing.
-And, of course, that starts with day one.
-Once you can remove the foil from your tattoo, it is very important to clean your tattoo properly.
-You wash your tattoo to remove ink residue, wound fluids and maybe blood.
-When you don't do this, you can get big scabs on your tattoo.
-The thicker the crust, the more ink it will suck up, the fainter your tattoo will become.
-So wash your tattoo at least twice a day in the beginning.
+Taking care of your tattoo in the first few days is the most important.
+And that, of course, starts with day 1.
+Once you're allowed to remove the foil from your tattoo, it's very important to clean your tattoo well.
+You wash your tattoo to remove ink residues, wound fluid, and possibly blood from your tattoo.
+If you don't do this, large scabs can form on your tattoo.
+And you probably already understand: the thicker the scab, the more ink it will absorb, the more faded your tattoo will become.
+So wash your tattoo at least 2x a day in the beginning.

 Washing your tattoo the right way

-With a fresh tattoo, care is the most important thing.
-First wash your hands thoroughly with hand soap or disinfectant hand gel.
+With a fresh tattoo, Grooming is the most important.
+First, thoroughly wash your Hands with Hand Soap or disinfectant Hand Sanitizer.
 Then wet your tattoo with lukewarm water.
 Absolutely do not use hot water!
-Your pores are open and the heat will get the ink out in no time.
-Your tattoo will fade if you use too hot water.
-If you want to wash your tattoo in the shower, it is also important not to put the jet directly on your tattoo.
-The pressure can also affect recovery quite a bit.
+Your pores are open, and the heat will work the ink out in no time.
+Your tattoo will definitely fade if you use water that is too warm.
+If you want to wash your tattoo in the shower, it's also important not to direct the stream directly onto your tattoo.
+The pressure can also have a significant impact on the healing.

-Get good antibacterial soap and whisk this in your hands until you have a lot of soap/foam.
+Take good antibacterial soap and lather it in your Hands until you have a lot of soap/foam.
 Apply this soap to your wet tattoo and massage it in with circular motions without pressure.
-Rinse your tattoo gently and be sure that no soap is left behind.
-Dry the area with a dry cloth that is clean and lint-free.
-Make sure you don't wipe, but dab gently.
-Of course, you can always choose to let your tattoo air dry.
+Rinse your tattoo carefully and make sure no soap remains.
+Dry the area with a clean, lint-free cloth.
+Make sure you dab gently, don't rub.
+You can also always choose to let your tattoo air dry.

 How to care for a tattoo is quite an operation.
 The washing is done.
-The ink residue, blood and wound fluid has been rinsed off your fresh tattoo and your tattoo has been quietly dried.
-After this subtle operation, however, it's not done yet.
-It is time to lubricate your tattoo.
-Do this with a good ointment recommended by your tattoo artist, don't fool around with Vaseline or leftover coconut fat you happen to find in your kitchen cupboard.
+The ink residues, blood, and wound fluid have been rinsed from your fresh tattoo, and your tattoo has been gently patted dry.
+After this subtle operation, it's still not over.
+It's time to apply ointment to your tattoo.
+Do this with a good ointment recommended by your tattoo artist, don't mess around with Vaseline or leftover coconut oil you happen to find in your kitchen cabinet.

 Apply a thin layer of the tattoo cream and gently massage it in.
 Do not use a thick layer.
-This is not only unnecessary, but also harmful.
-Your tattoo cannot breathe that way and thus cannot heal properly.
-This way you will get bumps or pimples and therefore your tattoo will become a lot fainter than usual.
+This is not only unnecessary but also harmful.
+Your tattoo cannot breathe that way and therefore cannot heal properly.
+This can cause bumps or pimples, and as a result, your tattoo will become much fainter than usual.

 The first weeks

-The first excitement is gone.
-You are still alive and you haven't lost any limbs in battle.
-Your tattoo seems to be healing well so you don't need to lubricate anymore.
+The initial tension is gone.
+You're still alive, and you haven't lost any limbs in the process.
+Your tattoo seems to be healing well, so you no longer need to apply cream.
 True or false?
 FALSE!
-Don't be seduced by the good looks of your tattoo.
-It needs to be cared for longer than it looks.
+Don't be tempted by the good looks of your tattoo.
+It actually needs to be cared for longer than it appears.

-Then, of course, the question arises "how long do you rub your tattoo?"
-When there are no more scabs visible, but there are still some skin cells, you have to keep rubbing.
-Your tattoo will otherwise dry out and fade.
-Therefore, keep applying a thin layer of cream to your tattoo at least daily until it is completely healed.
-Fully healed is when there is no more skin to spot.
+Then naturally arises the question "how long to apply cream to your tattoo?"
+When there are no more scabs visible but there are still flakes, you need to keep applying cream.
+Otherwise, your tattoo will dry out and fade.
+Therefore, continue to apply a thin layer of cream daily to your tattoo until it is completely healed.
+Completely healed means when there is not a single flake left to spot.
 This is usually after about 4 weeks.

 What should I avoid?

 Quite a bit.
-When taking care of your new tattoo, you should leave certain fun things for a while.
-We'll just list a few for you.
+During the Grooming of your new tattoo, you should leave certain fun things aside for a while.
+We will list them for you.

 - Sunlight